CompilerProgramming/compilerprogramming.github.io/site/source/compiler-books.rst

 Compiler Books
 ==============

-I have owned a bunch of compiler books that I have purchased over the years.
+I own a bunch of compiler books that I have purchased over the years.

 Dragon Books
 ============